OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/tf-issu-rhosp-13.rst

          ``(undercloud) [stack@queensa ~]$ cat .ssh/id_rsa.pub``

-   -  Backup the Tungsten Fabric configuration database.
+   -  Backup the OpenSDN configuration database.

-      See `How to Backup and Restore TF Databases in JSON Format <How to Backup and Restore TF databases in JSON Format>`.
+      See `How to Backup and Restore OpenSDN Databases in JSON Format <How to Backup and Restore OpenSDN databases in JSON Format>`.

    .. rubric:: Procedure
       :name: id-procedure

-   1. Get TF TripleO Heat Templates (Stable/Queens branch) from https://github.com/Juniper/contrail-tripleo-heat-templates.
+   1. Get OpenSDN TripleO Heat Templates (Stable/Queens branch) from https://github.com/Juniper/contrail-tripleo-heat-templates.

        Take a back up of the existing directory if you are copying the